iyalosovetsky/pico_expressELRS_car/README.md

-see my project to control by bluetoth joystick  https://github.com/iyalosovetsky/robocar
+see my project to control by bluetouth joystick  https://github.com/iyalosovetsky/robocar